Epilepsy information for carers

 Carers of people with epilepsy and a learning disability

-Epilepsy Action easy read resources
+Epilepsy Action easy read information

 This information has been produced under the terms of the PIF TICK.
 The PIF TICK is the UK-wide Quality Mark for Health Information.
 Please contact website@epilepsy.org.uk if you would like a reference list for this information.